 - Base-Breaking Character: Lisa in Season 3.
 Some fans don't mind her change of appearance, while others didn't like how her personality changed from an Adorkable geeky girl to a Dude Magnet.

-- Big Lipped Alligator Moment: The "alternate ending" to the series finale.
-It consists of an alien invader appearing out of nowhere and the cast attacking him.
-You may see it here: http://www.teennick.com/videos/clip/alternate-ending-clip.html
+- Big-Lipped Alligator Moment: The "alternate ending" to the series finale, which consists of an alien invader appearing out of nowhere and the cast attacking him.
+It used to be available to view on the TeenNick website.

 Loomer: Together, Cook, we will rule the dodgeball court!

 Loomer: (grabs "Simone's" hand) You're special, and I'd like to get to know the real you.Cookie: (nervously) No, you don't!

 - Plus Cookie's whole subplot in "Guide to: Girls", when Loomer fell in love with Cookie when he was dressed in drag.

 - Christian Serratos (aka Suzie Crabgrass) later appeared in the Twilight movies and played Rosita Espinosa on AMC's The Walking Dead.

 - Daniel Curtis Lee (aka Cookie) would later play Kojo on Disney XD's Zeke and Luther.

 - One of the Killer Bees was a pre-Big Time Rush Carlos Pena.

 - Amy Cassidy, Jock Goldman's ex-girlfriend, was played by Lucy Hale.
 Hale went on to Pretty Little Liars, on which Lindsey Shaw (Moze) would appear as a supporting character.